pqkluan/qualgo-assignment/README.md

 See [assignment.md](./docs/assignment.md) for the assignment details.

+## Summary

+This project is a monorepo managed by Nx.
+It contains two projects:

+- `apps/mobile`: A React Native project that implements the assignment requirements.
+- `libs/movie-api`: A TypeScript library that encapsulates the logic for fetching movie data from the API.

 ## How to run the project

-This monorepo is created and managed by Nx.
+Since the monorepo is created and managed by Nx.
 To run the project, you need to have Nx installed globally.

 ```
 npm add --global nx@latest